allie-burns/2022_Burns_etal/README.md

 - `1_runAlignment.sh`: align .fastq files to mouse genome (mm10, Ensembl 93) with STAR.
 This script is specifically used to run alignments on a cluster using a slurm workload manager.

-- `2_CountGenes.R`: Count number of reads aligning to exonic regions.
+- `2_CountGenes.R`: count number of reads aligning to exonic regions.

-- `3_DEanalysis.R`: Run the Differential Expression (DE) analysis usinge DEseq2.
+- `3_DEanalysis.R`: run the Differential Expression (DE) analysis usinge DEseq2.

-- `4_TrajectoryAnalysis.R`: Cluster genes based on their log2FC values in each group compared to the baseline group (VEH-Context).
+- `4_TrajectoryAnalysis.R`: cluster genes based on their log2FC values in each group compared to the baseline group (VEH-Context).

 ### snRNA-seq analysis